Open-source research software to simulate and fit neutron and x-ray reflectometry and grazing-incidence small-angle scattering.

 High level of flexibility and possibility to extend physical models following user requests.

-Convenient graphical user interface to define a sample in drag-and-drop style.
+Convenient graphical user interface to define a sample.
 Possibility to export sample description and simulation settings to Python script and continue the work gui-less.